ember-learn/ember-blog/content/updates-to-ember-data-versioning-strategy.md

 ## Mitigating Effects

 - The API Docs will continue to function as expected except that when viewing docs for EmberData the version dropdown will only include versions available for EmberData.
-Additionally, linking from places in the EmberData API docs will take you to the same version number of Ember that was released with that version of EmberData - not necessarily the most recently release for Ember in the API docs.
+Additionally, linking from places in the EmberData API docs to the Ember API docs will take you to the matching version number of Ember - not necessarily the most recently released version of Ember.
 - The releases overview on the website \_\_\_\_
 - EmberData's README has added a compatibility table
 - New releases (including patch and lts releases) of EmberData beginning today will always list the range of compatible ember-source versions in the release notes at time of release